Find an Orthodontist near you

 How long does it take to put braces on teeth?

-The fixing of braces to teeth typically only takes up to 45-60 minutes.
-Some procedures take as little as 30 minutes.
-Each treatment time will vary with the nature of the treatment.
-Generally, after your teeth are conditioned and the oral adhesive is applied, the braces are treated with adhesive and fitted to your teeth.
+Treatment time will vary from person to person, but in general it can take up to 45–60 minutes, with some procedures taking as little as 30 minutes.
+After your teeth are conditioned and the oral adhesive is applied, the braces are treated with adhesive and fitted to your teeth.
 After this the orthodontist will usually connect each tooth with wires.

 Do you need to get cavities filled before braces?